Marriage and Family (MFAM)

 MFAM 624.
 Individual and Systems Assessment.
 3 Units.

-Applies psychological testing methods in the diagnostic assessment of individual, family, and group behavioral dynamics as encountered in marriage and family counseling.
-Observations and/or laboratory experience.
+Applies psychological testing methods in the diagnostic assessment of individual, family, and group behavioral dynamics as encountered in behavioral health counseling.

 Cross-listing: COUN 624.

 MFAM 635.
 Case Presentation and Legal Issues.
 3 Units.

 A clinically oriented course in which students prepare brief and focused oral and/or video presentations of individual, marital, or family cases with which they are currently working at their clinical placements that demonstrate an understanding of systems theory; as well as of legal, ethical, cultural, SES, spiritual, and developmental issues.
 Students discuss how cases support consumer advocacy.